ultraleap/Element/Language/ElementReferenceManual.md

 The grammar is not an exact specification of valid Element code.
 For example, reserved keywords are not mentioned in the grammar.
-Hosts are expected to validate syntax elements such that irrelevant syntax returns an error.
+Hosts are expected to validate syntax elements after parsing to discover and report these errors.

 ## Basic Concepts
 ### Values